Skip to main content

 RESP Withdrawal Rules

-There are a number of rules that come with owning an RESP.
-Many of these rules are specific to the withdrawal of money from an RESP.
-Here’s what you should know before you attempt to take money for your Registered Education Savings Plan (RESP).
+There are a number of rules that come with owning a Registered Education Savings Plan (RESP).
+Many of these rules are specific to the withdrawal of money from the plan.
+Here’s what you need to know:

 Rules for RESPs

-• Only the person who set up the account and made contributions can make withdrawals — they're known as the subscriber.
-The student (called the beneficiary) can't make withdrawals.
+• Only the person who set up the account and made contributions can make withdrawals — they're known as the “Subscriber.”
+The student (the “Beneficiary”) is not allowed to withdraw.
 Withdrawals of contributions made by the Subscriber are called Post-Secondary Education Payments (PSE).
-They may be sent to either the Subscriber or Beneficiary.
-Withdrawals of the government grant/bond portion (known as the Education Assistance Payments “EAP”) can only be sent to the Beneficiary.
+They may be sent to either the subscriber or beneficiary.
+Withdrawals of the government grants (Canada Education Savings Grant “CESG” and Canada Learning Bond “CLB”) and investment earnings are collectively known as Educational Assistance Payments (“EAP”) and can only be sent to the beneficiary.

 • PSE payments aren't taxable.
 The student will be taxed on EAP withdrawals.
 The financial institution will issue a T4A tax form in the student's name for EAP payments only.

 • Subscriber contributions (PSE) can be withdrawn in any amount.
-There is a limit of $5000 during the first 13 weeks of schooling for the EAP payments (government portion.)
+There is a limit of $,8000 during the first 13 weeks of schooling for the EAP payments (government portion).

 Maximum RESP withdrawal

-There is a $5000 limit (or $2500 if the student is enrolled part-time) on EAP contributions during the first 13 weeks of schooling.
+There is an $8,000 withdrawal limit (or $4,000 if the student is enrolled part-time) on the EAP portion during the first 13 weeks of schooling.
 There is no limit on the amount of Subscriber (PSE) contributions that can be withdrawn.

-Once the 13 weeks has passed, any amount of EAP contributions can be withdrawn.
+After 13 weeks, any amount of EAP contributions can be withdrawn.

-NOTE: each beneficiary can receive a maximum $7200 in government grant/bond for full-time education, or $3600 for part-time.
+NOTE: each beneficiary can receive a lifetime maximum of $7,200 in CESG.
 Anything in excess of that must be paid back to the government.
 Track the EAP portion carefully, especially if you have a family plan.

 RESP withdrawal rules for family plans